ariadnavigo/minitimer/README.md

 If you'd like to customize the building process, set your desired variables at config.mk.

-Mini Timer is configured by setting variables in config.h, using config.def.h as a template.
+minitimer is configured by setting variables in config.h, using config.def.h as a template.

 ## Install
-You may install Mini Timer by running the following command as root:
+You may install minitimer by running the following command as root:

 ```
 # make install